YingLiu4203/TypeScript-Vue-Example/README.md

 > A TypeScript Vue Project Example

-Base on the the [Jayway's Vue.js 2.0 workshop](https://jayway.github.io/vue-js-workshop/), this document describes the steps to scaffold a TypeScript Vue project and add more components to create a structure for non-trivial projects.
+Based on the the [Jayway's Vue.js 2.0 workshop](https://jayway.github.io/vue-js-workshop/), this document describes the steps to scaffold a TypeScript Vue project and add some components to create a structure for non-trivial projects.

 Build Setup